DinVision/QuickLaunch/README.md

 <img width="697" height="281" alt="image" src="https://github.com/user-attachments/assets/a7c795af-f5c2-47f4-9170-2ece09cb1155" /><br>

+<b>Always on Top (version 1.0.64.0+)</b><br>
+The App will always stay on top of other open Apps, if you wish to disable this behaviour, change "AlwaysOnTop=No" in the INI File.
+You can manually add that line them for older INI Files. * see "Known Issues" section. <br>

 <B>Website Shortcuts:</B>
 To add shortcuts to specific websites, make copy of the shortcut of the Browser such as Edge.
 Open Properties, add the Website address at the end of the Target value.
 Change Icon as per your preference.